Funeral Poems, Poetry - Page 3

 I do not say goodbye no more, for you are not gone, you are standing next to me playing that old song.

-This poem was written/submitted by Keira.
+This post was submitted by Keira.

 It was always plain to see…